macroquest/integration-tests/README.md

 - Test only members that contain the word 'combat'
 ```
-/lua run TestSuite/Me combat
+/lua run TestSuite/Me-TLO combat
 ```

-- You should see output like this:
+- Test results are displayed in the MQNext Console:

 ![Example Output](/images/testSuite_example_run.png)